Ashteroide/Ashteroide/README.md

 🤔 **Who Am I?**

-HI!
-I'm Ashlee J, a hobbyist coder learning C++ with the help of the Arduboy community members.
+Hi!
+I'm Ashlee J, a hobbyist coder learning C++ with the help of some of the Arduboy community members.
 I live in Australia (Yes we have giant spiders) and I enjoy creative projects that I hope to use in a future job.

 💼 **Aspirations!**